Oscar Race: Night of Kings, a Canadian syndicated production, still in operation

 Quebec movie 14 days and 12 nights, Signed by Jean-Philippe Duval, who represented Canada, is no longer in the race.
 The pre-selection of the panel headed by Telefilm Canada was disqualified.
 This was ruled by the Academy of Motion Picture Arts and Sciences Funny Boy, Written by Deepa Mehta, he did not meet the linguistic standards due to the volume of dialogue in English.

-Night of Kings It is co-produced by France, Senegal and Perveria, a Montreal-based production company, representing Côte d’Ivoire in this race for the Oscars.
+Representing Cote d’Ivoire in this Oscar race, Night of Kings It is co-produced by France, Senegal and Canada, or Périphéria, a production company in Montreal.
 The film is distributed by Axia Films in Montreal.

 The film is set in La Maca Prison in Abidjan, one of the most overcrowded prisons in West Africa.